 The determination of the transverse emittance and its evolution during acceleration and cooling will be performed by an Ionization Profile Monitor (IPM).
 It is based on a secondary electron detection using a MCP combined with a phosphor-screen for the readout, see Fig 3.
 In a high resolution mode, the phosphor is read by a CCD camera at a rate of about 100 fps.
-For the cooler ring application, a spatial resolution of 50 μ m should be reached.
+For the cooler ring application, a spatial resolution of 50 $\mu$ m should be reached.
 A device test is planned for fall 2006.
 A fast mode with a turn-byturn profile determination, mainly for the synchrotron application, is foreseen to control the injection matching and to visualize any possible emittance enlargement during acceleration.
-Because of the short revolution period, a profile determination within less than 1 μ s is a challenge and will be performed by an array of 100 sensitive light detectors.
-These detectors can be either Avalanche Photo Diodes (APD) or multi-anode photo-multipliers.
-The analog and digital readout electronics for a single-channel has been developed[6].
-As an innovative alternative we investigate the recently developed Silicon Photo-multiplier (SiPM), where an array of small APDs are biased for Geiger-mode operation to overcome the temperature sensitivity of APDs and the count-rate limitation of PMs[7].
-For the intense beams at the synchrotrons, a magnetic field of 30 mT is required to guide the secondary electrons toward the MCPdetector.
-A field uniformity of 1 % is necessary for a magnet with an exceptional large clearance of 480 mm.
-We designed solutions based on electro-magnets and on permanent magnets made of rod with an azimuthal varying magnetization [8].
-Accompanied to the main dipole, magnets with reversed field orientation are foreseen to compensate the beam offset during the passage.
-The whole assembly should fit into the limited insertion length of ~ 2.5 m.
+Because of the short revolution period, a profile determination within less than 1 $\mu$ s is a challenge and will be performed by an array of 100 sensitive light detectors.
+These detectors can be either Avalanche Photo Diodes

-Figure 3: Sketch of the IPM of clearance 175×175 mm2.
+Figure 3: Sketch of the IPM of clearance $175 \times 175$ mm.